vendia/blog/posts/2022-01-04-azure-eventing.md

 ## Step 3 - Create Azure Function

 Now that the Service Principal will permit the Retailer Node to emit events to services within your Azure environment, there are several integration options at our disposal.
-The integration option we'll explore here is an Azure function that takes action when an event is received.
-In this scenario, consider a Supplier that makes a Purchase Order adjustment (changing the expected fulfillment date) and a Retailer that wants to take immediate action (changing dates for promoting a popular sale, as a result).
+The integration option we'll explore here is an Azure Function that takes action when an event is received.
+In this example, consider a Supplier that makes a Purchase Order adjustment (changing the expected fulfillment date) and a Retailer that wants to take immediate action (changing dates for promoting a popular sale, as a result).

 To finalize this integration, we next: